+If $f \geq 0$ is lower semicontinuous, then it is the increasing limit of a sequence of continuous functions $f_n \geq 0$.
+Thus, $F_f$ will be the increasing pointwise limit of $F_{f_n}$, which are continuous, so $F_f$ will be lower semicontinuous too. \end{proof}

-As another application, we state a criterion for the global existence, dispersion, and scattering of solutions to equation (\ref{eq_sup}) in the energy-critical case $N=4$.
+As an application, we state a criterion for the global existence, dispersion, and scattering of solutions to equation (\ref{eq_sup}) in the energy-critical case $N=4$.
 This criterion extends the well-known one of \cite{kenig}, see below.

-We also obtain a more general criterion for the global existence, dispersion, and scattering that applies to the whole $\dot H^{1/2}$-supercritical ($N>3$) range.
+We also obtain a different criterion for global existence, dispersion, and scattering that applies to the whole $\dot H^{1/2}$-supercritical ($N>2$) range.

-The most important feature of equation (\ref{eq_sup}) that we use is that the nonlinearity preserves sign, meaning that if the solution is positive, then the nonlinearity seen as a source term is also positive.
+The most important feature of equation (\ref{eq_sup}) that we use is that the nonlinearity is increasing.
 Conceivably, the same methods could also work for other types of nonlinearities.

-Some of our results also hold in the defocusing case, i.e.\ when the nonlinearity in (\ref{eq_sup}) has the plus sign.
+Some of our results also hold in the defocusing case, i.e.~when the nonlinearity in (\ref{eq_sup}) has the plus sign.

 Equation (\ref{eq_sup}) is well-studied.
 We only give a brief survey of the known results.